Epicsteve2/rust-recipe-gallery/README.md

 cargo leptos serve --release

 # Open a new terminal
-docker-compose up --detach db # don't forget to down when you're done cd backend/ diesel migration run cargo run --release
+docker-compose up --detach db # Only needed if not using devcontainer cd backend/ diesel migration run cargo run --release

-# Optional, test (in a new terminal)
+# Optional, run tests (in a new terminal)
 cd frontend/end2end/
 npx playwright test
 ```